rkt/rkt/Documentation/rkt-vs-other-projects.md

 rkt has no centralized "init" daemon, instead launching containers directly from client commands, making it compatible with init systems such as systemd, upstart, and others.

+A more detailed view to rkt's process model is shown in the [architecture documentation][architecture].

 #### Privilege Separation

 rkt uses standard Unix group permissions to allow privilege separation between different operations.